Rape in the United States: Demographics of attackers and victims

 The Federal Bureau of Investigation have also collected data cases involving victims and perpetrators of sex offenses:

 Most rape research and reporting to date has concentrated on male-female forms of rape.
 Male-male and female-male rape has not been as thoroughly researched, and almost no research has been done on female-female rape.

 A 1997 report by the U.S. Bureau of Justice Statistics found that 91% of rape victims are female and 9% are male, and that 99% of arrestees for rape are male.
 However, these statistics are based on reports of "forced penetration".
 This number excludes instances where men were "made to penetrate" another person, which are assessed separately under "sexual violence".
 Denov (2004) states that societal responses to the issue of female perpetrators of sexual assault "point to a widespread denial of women as potential sexual aggressors that could work to obscure the true dimensions of the problem."

 A 2014 study by the Bureau of Justice Statistics of college campus rape statistics from National Crime Victimization Survey data collected from 1995 to 2013, and show that rape in college are independent of race.
 The National Violence Against Women Survey found that 34% of American Indian female respondents had experienced attempted or completed rape in their lifetime.
 The rapist was more likely to be a non-Native than a Native.

 The 2010 National Intimate Partner and Sexual Violence Survey found that 13.1% of lesbians, 46.1% of bisexual women, and 17.4% of heterosexual women have been raped, physically assaulted, or stalked.

 Relationship between attacker and victim

 An examination of the relationships between the victim and their attacker indicates the following:

 About four out of ten sexual assaults take place at the victim's own home.

 U.S. Senator Martha McSally, an Arizona Republican, said during a Senate meeting on sexual assault in the military that she was raped by a superior officer in the U.S. Air Force.
 McSally was the first female combat pilot in the U.S. Air Force.
-She said that she never reported it because so many people didn't trust the system, she blamed herself, she was ashamed and confused, and she thought she was strong but was made to feel powerless.
+She said that she never reported it because so many people did not trust the system, she blamed herself, she was ashamed and confused, and she thought she was strong but was made to feel powerless.